NeoGeographyToolkit/StereoPipeline/docs/examples.rst

     -co BLOCKXSIZE=256 -co BLOCKYSIZE=256                           \
     -srcwin 50 0 35180 29072 mask_4x.tif mask_4x_crop.tif

-Some calculation is needed to get the above four numbers passed to ``-srcwin``.
-They represent the starting column and row of the crop, and its width and height.
-The PAN image and the magnified mask hopefully have the same heights, though for a different image collection that height may not be 29072, so that will need to be adjusted for any specific dataset.
-The width of the magnified mask image should be 35280, and above we used 100 less than this value.

-This workflow was tested for WV-2, and for other sensors adjustments may be needed.

-The result of this command must be a mask image which has precisely the same dimensions as the PAN image, and the two must agree perfectly (with no offsets) if they are drawn on top of each other in ``stereo_gui`` in the ``View->Single window`` mode.
+It is believed that the first two numbers passed in to ``-srcwin`` must always be 50 and 0, hence there should be a crop at the left margin and no crop on top.
+Some digital Globe images may be wider/narrrower and/or taller/shorter than the mask obtained as above, but what is important is that where the 4x mask and the PAN image overlap, they must agree perfectly, with no offsets.
+To verify that, render them on top of each other in ``stereo_gui``, with the ``View->Single window`` mode.

+Then, if desired to make these agree in extent, either the 4x mask or the PAN image can be cropped on the right or the bottom.

 .. _bathy_non_dg: